davidroberson/generative-cwl/README.md

 # Generative CWL Repository

-This repository contains a collection of Common Workflow Language (CWL) tools and workflows for multi-omics analysis, with a focus on cancer genomics.
-The content was generated with the assistance of foundational Large Language Models (LLMs) to create comprehensive, well-documented, and reusable bioinformatics pipelines.
+This repository offers a range of bioinformatics workflows and tools using the Common Workflow Language (CWL), particularly for cancer, multi-omics, and population genomics research.
+Leveraging the power of large language models (LLMs), these resources are designed to be comprehensive, well-documented, and easily reusable, enabling efficient and reproducible genomics analysis.

 ## Repository Structure

 ```
-davidroberson-generative-cwl/
+generative-cwl/
 ├── cwl-tool-library/           # Reusable CWL tool definitions
 │   ├── alignment_tools.cwl     # Tools for sequence alignment
 │   ├── expression_analysis_tools.cwl  # RNA-seq and expression analysis tools